realpython/python-guide/docs/writing/gotchas.rst

 .. image:: /_static/photos/34435688380_b5a740762b_k_d.jpg

 For the most part, Python aims to be a clean and consistent language that avoids surprises.
-However, there are a few cases that can be confusing to newcomers.
+However, there are a few cases that can be confusing for newcomers.

 Some of these cases are intentional but can be potentially surprising.
 Some could arguably be considered language warts.
-In general, what follows is a collection of potentially tricky behavior that might seem strange at first glance, but is generally sensible once you're aware of the underlying cause for the surprise.
+In general, what follows is a collection of potentially tricky behavior that might seem strange at first glance, but are generally sensible, once you're aware of the underlying cause for the surprise.